Cost of Delay Calculator

 • When you are tempted to wait a few months: it turns the delay into interest, time, and balance impact.

-• When the current payment feels acceptable: it shows whether acceptable is also efficient enough for the path you want.
+• When the current payment feels acceptable: it shows whether that payment is efficient enough for the payoff timeline you want.

 Mistakes this calculator can help bring into focus